How to Make the Ultimate Vegan Charcuterie Board

 What is a charcuterie board?

 Charcuterie is a French term that refers to a method for preserving meats such as bacon, ham, and sausage.
-People began creating charcuterie boards by serving an assortment of snack foods that include these processed meats along with crackers, cheese, dips, and other finger-type foods.
+People began creating charcuterie boards by serving an assortment of snack foods that included processed meats along with crackers, cheese, dips, and other finger-type foods.

-Over the years, the term has grown to include many different types of charcuterie boards that resemble more of a smorgasbord that can even incorporate vegan versions like the ones displayed here.
+Over the years, the term has grown to include many different types of charcuterie boards that resemble more of a smorgasbord and can even incorporate vegan versions like the ones displayed here.

 Vegan ingredient options

-Though there are no set rules for what should be served on a vegan charcuterie board, the main goals are that the food should be healthy, beautiful, and delicious.
+Though there are no set rules for what should be served on a vegan charcuterie board, the main goal is that the food should be healthy, beautiful, and delicious.
 These are some of the items I like to include.

-• Hummus- It’s such a simple ingredient that can be eaten on crackers, veggies, and crusty bread.
-There are so many different oil-free varieties to choose from like Basic Garlic, Roasted Red Pepper, Italian, and even Edamame Hummus.
+- Hummus- It’s such a simple ingredient that can be eaten on crackers, veggies, and crusty bread.
+There are so many different oil-free varieties to choose from like Basic Garlic Healthy Hummus, Roasted Red Pepper Vegan & Oil-Free Hummus, Italian Oil-free Hummus, and even Edamame Hummus.

-• Vegan Cheese– Though a charcuterie board doesn’t have to include cheese, I think it’s a great accompaniment because they add so much flavor like this Sliceable Vegan Cheese or even my spreadable Ricotta Cheese.
+- Vegan Cheese– Though a charcuterie board doesn’t have to include cheese, I think it’s a great accompaniment because they add so much flavor like this Sliceable Vegan Cheese or even my spreadable Ricotta Tofu Cheese.
+Most recently my Dairy-Free Cheese Ball has taken center stage on charcuterie boards for our family celebrations because it is a show-stopper with all kinds of eaters.

-• Fresh Vegetables- There are so many great raw veggie options that include colorful red, yellow, orange, and green bell peppers, cherry tomatoes, celery and carrot sticks, broccoli, cauliflower, raddishes, cucumbers, and anything else you can think of.
+- Fresh Vegetables- There are so many great raw veggie options that include colorful red, yellow, orange, and green bell peppers, cherry tomatoes, celery and carrot sticks, broccoli, cauliflower, radishes, cucumbers, and anything else you can think of.
 The more colorful your board is, the better.

-• Olives- Some WFPB folks avoid olives due to their high fat content, but I think they are a terrfic option for a snack board like this.
+- Olives- Some WFPB folks avoid olives due to their high-fat content, but I think they are a terrific option for a snack board like this.
 Choose green, black, or any type of olives desired.

-• Roasted Chickpeas- To add a little more crunch, roasted chickpeas like my Salt & Vinegar or Air Fryer Chickpeas are fabulous additions.
+- Roasted Chickpeas- To add a little more crunch, roasted chickpeas like my Salt & Vinegar Crunchy Chickpeas or Air Fryer Roasted Chickpeas are fabulous additions.

 When to serve a charcuterie board